-Financial aid explanations:
+Financial aid terms:

 What is a grant?
 A grant is money that is awarded to a student that does not need to be paid back.
-Examples of grants include the Pell Grant, Oregon Opportunity Grant and The Oregon Promise.

 What is a loan?
 A loan is money that is borrowed and repaid over time.

 What is a scholarship?
 Scholarships are merit-based financial aid awards designed to help students pay for college.
 Scholarships do not have to be paid back.